ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 > Here the `appid` is the API key and the country code is `Washington,US`.

 Use a tool that can interact with HTTP APIs.
-In this instance we use Postman, which is a Google Chrome app.
+In this instance, we use Postman, which is a Google Chrome app.
 Paste the URL above in the **Enter request URL** text box and change the request type to **GET**.
-In the JSON response you can see the **list** part of the response contans the temperature (**temp**) in Kelvin.
+In the JSON response, you can see the **list** part of the response contains the temperature (**temp**) in Kelvin.

 ![alt text](../images/PostmanWeather.png)

-## Whats Next
+## What's Next

-Now that you have learnt how to write a main program, it is time to learn how to [work with services](passthrough-service.md).
+Now that you have learned how to write a main program, it is time to learn how to [work with services](passthrough-service.md).